O’Brien Painting Receives Small Business of the Year Award, Petaluma CA

 O’Brien has been involved in several recent community improvement projects and has contributed his time or donated to several Petaluma nonprofits including COTS, Cinnabar Theater, Petaluma Woman’s Club and Peace Officers Association of Petaluma.
 For O’Brien’s efforts, O’Brien Painting was honored with the Small Business of the Year award at the Petaluma Community Awards of Excellence.
 Reprinted with Permission: Matt Brown, Petaluma Argus-Courier Staff.

 PDCC Members Reaching Out

-The Redwood Empire Chapter completed a Paint Out Project.
-The project was a new paint job on the Salvation Army Church in Petaluma.
+The Redwood Empire Chapter completed a Paint Out Project…A new paint job for the Salvation Army Church in Petaluma.

 The church was in need of new paint to match the new food bank building just built on the property.
 The PDCC group masked the building and applied over 20 gallons of new paint to the body and trim of the church.
 With the savings, the Salvation Army can put the funds into the community, helping folks who really need a hand.

 The Sacramento Valley Chapter provided support to Wind Youth Services.